timdream/rpi-tools/README.md

 ssh pi@raspberrypi.local -o UserKnownHostsFile=./known_hosts bash < ./openvpn.sh
 ```

+### wifi.sh

+Not really useful if you already have connectivity to it.
+Just a note on how to modify the disk image to enable Wifi before first boot.

 ### QEMU image

 This part of the tool allow you to quickly emulate a device without having access to an actual device.